eSeicH2077/eseich.github.io/README.md

-# eseich2077.github.io
+# eseich.github.io

-This is a repository for a personal portfoilio website of eSeicH2077.
+This is a repository for a personal portfolio website of eSeicH2077.